 8. Draw up contracts

-Send the selected vendor all the contracts they need to sign and enjoy the fact that you don’t have to go through the selection process again.
+Send the selected vendor all the contracts they need to sign.

 9. Send proposal rejection letters

-Always, always, always take the time to thank each and every vendor who submits something, whether you work with them or not.
-Along with just being the nice thing to do, it shows vendors that you value their time and the energy they put into submitting, even if they weren’t successful.
+Always take the time to thank each vendor that submits, whether you work with them or not.
+It shows vendors that you value their time and the energy, even if they weren’t successful.

 👉 Get started with this RFQ template.